Is Coronavirus Covered by Health Insurance in USA?

 The Coronavirus test and treatment are two different things.
 All insurance companies are required to pay the diagnostic test cost but not the treatment or hospitalization.

-This means that your deductibles, copays, and coinsurance will apply for your Coronavirus treatment at hospital.
+This means that your deductibles, copays, and coinsurance will apply for your Coronavirus treatment at the hospital.

 Some companies have announced coverage of both tests and treatment but not all at the time of writing this article.